piyushpatel2005/TDD-django/README.md

 `pip install --upgrade selenium`

 To setup a relationship between two models, we can use foreign key constraint.
 This way one model can contain another model.
 For reverse lookup, we can use `item_set.all` to retrieve all items from a list.

+For setting static files, we can set STATIC_ROOT constant in project settings and then apply following command.

+    `python manage.py collectstatic`

+This will copy all static files from the apps and move them into `../static/` directory.